Fieldstone King’s College School and Cambridge Academic Programming

 - The late registration period for the November 2017 Series of Examinations begins on August 9.
 At this point a $100 Late Registration Penalty will apply.
 Please note that changing an entry at this point will also incur late fees.

-- The Final Date we will accept entries will be accepted is Friday, September 8, 2017.
+- The Final Date entries will be accepted is Friday, September 8, 2017.